Waste

 • Campus Compost: This student-led initiative launched the first public composting on campus and continues to operate two on-site compost cows.
 With organics now managed by Plant Operations, Campus Compost focuses on education and advocacy, as well as a small number of collection points across campus.

 • UWP organics collection pilot: This volunteer-run program collects compost waste from student suites in University of Waterloo Place during the fall and winter terms.
-Interested students can sign up for the fall 2023/winter 2024 program.
+This pilot is completed and the program is under review.

 Seamstress repairing coat at repair workshop